 Anywhere from around $10-$40 will get you a decent pair of ankle weights.
 I’d recommend paying a little extra to get adjustable ones that can go heavier for extra versatility as your strength improves.

 Kettlebells first entered my awareness after reading in the Four Hour Body about how they transformed one guy’s girlfriend from having no curves at all to being voted the sexiest girl in her university.

 According to this book, the secret to a perfect butt is kettlebell swings.
 After reading this, I hit up my local gym and started swinging away.

 Make sure you get a decent sized one with comfortable handles.
 They mostly come in fixed sizes (fixed weight), so do a little research on what sized weight will suit you best.
 You can get adjustable ones as well if you are willing to pay more.

-Kettlebells can be a bit more pricey, so be prepare to pay anywhere between $20 – $60 or more for a single fixed-weight kettlebell.
+Kettlebells can be a bit more pricey, so be prepared to pay anywhere between $20 – $60 or more for a single fixed-weight kettlebell.

-If you’re after a cheaper adjustable beginner bell, check out the Empower 3-in-1 adjustable kettlebell which can be had for around $40.
+If you’re after a cheaper adjustable beginner bell, check out the Empower 3-in-1 adjustable kettlebell.

 Or, if you’re really serious, check out the Rocketlok adjustable kettlebell, which I think looks excellent.
 (It’s a bit more expensive though.)